Apologies to the Queen Mary: Reception

 Apologies to the Queen Mary is widely considered one of the most influential indie rock albums of the 2000s.
 As a result of the rave reception of the album, many music magazines feature Apologies to the Queen Mary in their best of the decade lists.

 The album achieved a score of 83 out of 100 on Metacritic, appeared in the Canadian edition of Time magazine's list of "Canada's Most Anticipated Indie Albums of the Year", and was shortlisted for the 2006 Polaris Music Prize.

 Online music magazine Pitchfork placed Apologies to the Queen Mary at number 89 on their list of top 200 albums of the 2000s and placed "I'll Believe in Anything" at 95 on their list of The Top 500 Tracks of the Decade.
 Cokemachineglow named the record the 5th greatest album of the 2000s.

 LAS Magazine placed it at spot #38 of the greatest records of 2000-2009 while Stylus magazine and PopMatters placed it on spot #19 and #16 on their list of the best albums of 2005, respectively.
 It was also featured on the list of No Ripcord, taking spot number 12.

-As of 2006 it has sold 67,000 copies in United States.